JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ---

-## 6. Build Projects to Level Up Your Skills
+## 6. Build Projects to Grow Your Skills

 The best way to learn programming is by building things.